 State statues prohibit the District from becoming indebted in an amount exceeding the revenue to be received for any fiscal year without approval by the District's voters.
 Bond issues have been approved by the voters and issued by the District for various capital improvements.
 These bonds are required to be fully paid serially within 25 years from the date of issue.
 Debt Service requirements for bonds are payable solely from fund balance and future revenues of the debt service fund.
-The District has also entered into a lease-purchase agreement.
+The District has also entered into two (2) lease-purchase agreements.